 The short answer is you need to tune a piano at least annually.
 On the other hand, many conditions may require the piano to be tuned more frequently.

 Humidity and temperature changes are probably having the most significant impact on your piano tunes since they directly affect the tension of the piano strings.
 When possible, try to put your piano in a space where the humidity and temperature do not fluctuate very much, such as avoiding direct sunlight.
 If a piano is in a room where humidity and temperature swing constantly, you may need to have the piano tuned twice a year.

 Another high impact on the piano tunes is the change of location.
 Moving an acoustic piano from one location to another will cause the piano to be out of tune.
-This is because moving could affect the string tension; in addition, the humidity and temperature conditions vary from room to room, building to building, or house to house.
+This is because moving could affect the string tension; the humidity and temperature conditions vary from room to room, building to building, or house to house.

 Therefore, it is optimal to have the piano tuned after a move.
 The best practice is to wait 3-4 weeks after the move since this will allow the piano to acclimate to the new room condition before tuning.
 If you have just bought a piano, you need to consider that the piano has been moved from the store to the new place.

 Can an Old Piano be Tuned?

 Even though a piano has been out of tune for many years, you still can tune it.
 On the other hand, any seriously out-of-tune piano will require multiple long sessions to tune it.

 The adjustment to the string tension only is made gradually.
 Because pianos have so many strings, for the initial round, the tuner usually adjusts the strings close to the pitch and lets the strings settle.
 Then do a fine tuning to the accurate piano pitch.
 We call this process Pitch Correction.